HimoriK/book/src/ch01-02-hello-world.md

 JavaScript, you might not be used to compiling and running a program as separate steps.
 Rust is an *ahead-of-time compiled* language, meaning you can compile a program and give the executable to someone else, and they can run it even without having Rust installed.
-If you give someone a *.rb*, *.py*, or *.js* file, they need to have a Ruby, Python, or JavaScript implementation installed (respectively).
-But in those languages, you only need one command to compile and run your program.
-Everything is a trade-off in language design.

-Just compiling with `rustc` is fine for simple programs, but as your project grows, you’ll want to manage all the options and make it easy to share your code.
-Next, we’ll introduce you to the Cargo tool, which will help you write real-world Rust programs.
+Just compiling with `rustc` is fine for simple programs, but as your project grows, you’ll want to streamline sharing code.
+Next, we’ll introduce you to Cargo.

 [troubleshooting]: ch01-01-installation.html#troubleshooting
 [devtools]: appendix-04-useful-development-tools.md